-No matter why you workout: training for your first marathon, getting back to yoga after 3 years, or just wanting to look stellar in that little holiday dress, we can all relate to this scenario: we start our workout energized and just at the last stretch, we hit a wall–and want to quit.
-Sure, no one can be 100% motivated all the time, but what can we do when we just need a little more motivation to power through?
-Regardless of how long you’ve been training, this new video from professional ballerina, actress and model, Kylie Lewallen is sure to motivate.
+No matter why you workout: training for your first marathon, getting back to yoga after three years, or just wanting to look stellar in that little holiday dress, we can all relate to this scenario: we start our workout energized and just at the last stretch, we hit a wall and want to quit.
+Sure, no one can be 100% motivated all the time, but what can we do when we just need a little boost to power through?
+Regardless of how long you’ve been training, this video from professional ballerina, actress and model, Kylie Lewallen is sure to motivate.

 I sweat for the love and legacy of those who came before me, and to inspire those who will come after me.
 What do you sweat for? ?
 Thank you @sweetsweat + @eyevision360 for sharing my message ?? #kylieshea #sweetsweat #artistlife #whatdoyousweatfor #ballerina #balletdancer #ballet #dancers #ballerinas #pointe #dancerslife #pointechronicles